Also: Summer session to offer second year German and Russian languages.

-Non-financial aid refund checks are issued after the end of the third week of instruction.
+Refunds for dropped classes are issued after the third week of instruction.

 Diploma Sender will mail out transcripts for all HSE in the State of Nevada.
 The first transcript will be free of charge.
 Students will need to contact Diploma Sender to verify their mailing address before transcripts mailed.
 Students who seek additional transcripts and/or verifications may contact Diploma Sender, these requests may be obtained for a fee.
 Students will be charged $15 if requested online or $21 if requested by phone at 855-313-5799.

 A high school diploma or GED is not required to attend TMCC, unless you are applying for special admission or wish to declare a degree program.

 You will need to submit an official copy of your transcripts to Admissions and Records or to the Academic Advisement Center.
 Once you are enrolled in classes at TMCC you may submit a Transfer Credit Evaluation Request in order to have your transcripts officially evaluated.

 While you wait to receive your official evaluation, you may review the transfer articulation/course equivalence table to find out how your coursework from another institution transfers to TMCC.
 If you cannot find your previous courses in this table, please contact Academic Advisement.

 Most colleges have transfer articulation access on their websites; you may want to meet with an advisor at the college to which you plan to transfer.
 We work closely with the University of Nevada, Reno and the University of Nevada, Las Vegas to take the guess work out of class selection at TMCC.
 You may visit the online transfer centers at both UNR and UNLV to review general education and major specific transfer agreements.

 Transfer students are only required to complete the steps to enroll for transfer students.
 If you have any questions, please contact Academic Advisement.